-Projects tied to the most recent grants built upon work of the Elk River Watershed Association, a joint powers board that formed 25 years ago.
+Projects tied to the most recent grants built upon work of the Elk River Watershed Association, a joint powers board that formed 25 years ago and operated through December 2019.
 About 275 projects have been installed throughout the watershed since 1994.